 The Direction property is available in tables, matrices, criteria selection dialogs, reports, and open API.

 Now directions of flow properties and Proxy Ports can be easily identified in many places with help of direction prefixes.

 The flow property direction prefixes are now displayed:

-- On Parts (1).
-To hide flow property direction prefix on the Part, set the Show Direction for Flow Property property value to true in the Symbol Properties dialog of that Part.
+- In compartment area of Part (1).
+To hide flow property direction prefix on the Part, set the Show Flow Property Direction in Compartment property value to true in the Symbol Properties dialog of that Part.

 - In the Model Browser (2).